 The only place in the town that definitely hadn’t been around in my great-grandparents’ time was the burger and pizza joint by the gas station.
 Chris ordered a pizza which turned out to be three stacked together and secured with BBQ sauce which prompted him to muse ‘I can’t believe it’s not American!’

 After a night in a local campsite, we continued our journey towards South Luangwa National Park.
 This next leg was interesting as it was the section of my great grandparents’ voyage from England that they travelled by foot.
 After a boat from the UK to Cape Town and trains through Durban, Johannesburg, Livingstone and Kabwe, there were no forms of transport to Chipata.
 By contrast, the journey that will only take us two bus rides, took them 26 days.

 The countryside was gloriously green but very hot.
-It was easy to imagine the small local homes and settlements we passed having looked exactly the same a century ago.
-Pedestrians we passed looked at us with curiosity and kids ran to the roadside, waving and smiling.
-It’s probably impossible that even the youngest of children my great grandparents passed back then would still be alive today, but you never know!
+It was easy to imagine the small local homes and settlements we passed looking exactly the same a century ago.
+Pedestrians we passed looked at us with curiosity and kids ran beside the bus, waving.
+It’s unlikely even the youngest of children my great grandparents passed back then would still be alive today, but you never know!

 We had just a five-hour journey to South Luangwa where safari opportunities were on the horizon.

 - First few days and Serengeti safari, Tanzania